-While it's the most expensive version to buy, the plug-in hybrid will appeal to business users, thanks to its predicted CO2 emissions of under 50g/km.
+While it's the most expensive version to buy, the plug-in hybrid will appeal to company-car drivers, thanks to its CO2 emissions of 31g/km.
 Its 13.8kWh battery pack has a much larger capacity than the hybrid version, giving the Tucson a pure-electric range of around 31 miles and an official fuel economy figure of up to 201.8mpg.
 Using a 7.2kW home wallbox, the battery should be fully charged in just a few hours.

 The basic petrol Tucson incurs the standard annual rate of VED (tax).
-Opting for the mild-hybrid and plug-in hybrid models will incur the discounted rate.
+Opting for the mild-hybrid, hybrid and plug-in hybrid models will incur the discounted rate.
 While most of the models in the regular Tucson range cost less than £40,000, the PHEV can end up costing more than this, meaning buyers will also be liable for the additional surcharge from years two to six of ownership.

 Insurance groups for the latest Tucson are similar to the outgoing model, starting at group 12 for the entry-level petrol engine, rising to group 13 for the mild-hybrid manual and group 14 for the automatic.
 The fully hybrid Tucson starts from group 18 upwards, depending on the trim level.
 We expect the more powerful plug-in hybrid version to occupy a higher group when it goes on sale later this year.

-While it may not match the seven-year warranty of Kia or SsangYong, Hyundai's five-year and unlimited mileage warranty isn't to be sniffed at.
-This is one of the most generous standard warranties in the business, beating rival offerings from Ford, SEAT, Vauhxall and Volkswagen hands down.
+While it may not match the seven-year warranty of Kia or SsangYong, Hyundai's five-year and unlimited-mileage warranty isn't to be sniffed at.
+This is one of the most generous standard warranties in the business, beating rival offerings from Ford, SEAT, Vauxhall and Volkswagen hands down.

 Buyers can choose a 'Hyundai Sense' fixed-price servicing scheme, with either a fixed price upfront payment or monthly charge covering all maintenance.
 This way there should be no surprise bills, and prices during the period of cover won't go up with inflation.